Robk4/Notesapp/README.md

 ## A flutter project for notes.
 Written in Dart.<br />
 Firebase used for BackEnd.<br />
-Cloud Firestore used for Cloud Database.
+Cloud Firestore used for Cloud Database.<br />
+Bloc used for Authentication.

 ### Made by: Robertas M